readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Rauchen verboten!
 (No smoking!)

-If you want to become more fluent and be able to use those verb tenses more naturally without thinking, try the Readle – learn German app!
-Learn by reading German stories with audio from a native speaker, you will learn words by words along with the explanation of the grammar used in Readle.
+If you want to become more fluent and be able to use different German tenses more naturally without thinking, try the Readle – learn German app.
+Learn by reading German stories with audio from a native speaker, and master the vocabulary and grammar quickly and efficiently.